Technology Deep Dive Time-of-Flight (ToF)

 Structured light camera

-All the three 3D depth mapping cameras we discussed above come with their own pros and cons.
+All the 3D depth mapping cameras we discussed above come with their own pros and cons.
 The choice of camera used will entirely depend on the specifics of your end application.
-It is always recommended to take the help of an imaging expert like e-con Systems to guide you through the camera evaluation and integration process.
+It is always recommended that you get the help of an imaging expert like e-con Systems to guide you through the camera evaluation and integration process.

-The three technologies can be analyzed using 10 different parameters.
+The technologies can be analyzed using ten different parameters.
 A detailed comparison is given in the below table:

-Principle Compares disparities of stereo images from two 2D sensors Detects distortions of illuminated patterns by 3D surface Measures the transit time of reflected light from the target object
+Principle Compares disparities of stereo images from two 2D sensors Detects distortions of illuminated patterns by 3D surface Time taken by reflected light from an object to the sensor is measured Phase shift of modulated light pulses is measured

 As mentioned before, depth sensing is required for any device that has to navigate autonomously.
 However, given below are some of the most popular embedded vision applications that need 3D depth cameras for their seamless functioning: